💬 Join Equaldex's LGBTQ+ Discord to discuss LGBT rights and chat!

 ?

-LGBT employment discrimination in Sumatera Utara is unknown.
+LGBT employment discrimination in Sumatera Utara is no protections.

 Current status